The 15 Best Yoga Poses to Build Better Balance

 Benefits: Strengthens your legs, improves body awareness

-1. Come to stand at the front of your mat with your feet touching or slightly parted.
+1. Stand at the front of your mat with your feet touching or slightly parted.

-2. With your arms at your sides, turn your palms to face forward.
+2. Let your arms rest by your sides with your palms facing forward.

-3. Stack your joints: shoulders over pelvis over knees over ankles.
+3. Stack your joints: shoulders over pelvis, pelvis over knees, knees over ankles.

 4. Engage your legs and core.

-5. Keep your neck long and your gaze neutral.
+5. Keep your neck long and your gaze neutral, looking straight ahead.

 Chair Pose (Utkatasana)